Waller & Team

 Ginny Waller is the former Executive Director of the largest, free-standing sexual assault services agency in South Carolina.
-She is also a senior nonprofit manager and lawyer (licensed in South Carolina) with more than sixteen years of experience in nonprofit leadership development, strategic planning, and operational efficiency with specializations in change management and relationship building.
+She is also a skilled facilitator (virtual and in-person) and lawyer (licensed in South Carolina) with more than sixteen years of experience in nonprofit leadership development, strategic planning, and operational efficiency, with specializations in change management and relationship building.

 She has received numerous accolades for excellence in the profession:

 Award for Non-Profit Leadership (2013), South Carolina Association of Non-Profit Organizations

 President’s Award (2012) and Young Lawyer of the Year (2008), South Carolina Bar

 Fundraising Professional of the Year (2015), Association of Fundraising Professionals - Midlands Chapter

 Serves as a Member for:

 Waller Consulting is a solo- and woman-owned boutique firm, often supported by other successful female entrepreneurs.